msv-lab/llm-play/README.md

 - `%%OUTPUT%%` - replaced with the raw output (response or extracted data).
 - `%%OUTPUT_FILE%%` - replaced with a path to a temporary file containing the output.
-- `%%PROMPT` - replaced with the raw input prompt.
+- `%%PROMPT%%` - replaced with the raw input prompt.
 - `%%PROMPT_FILE%%` - replaced with a path to a temporary file containing the input prompt.
 - `%%TASK_ID%%` - replaced with the task id.

 For commands that require multiple outputs, indexed placeholders are provided, e.g. `%%OUTPUT1%%`, `%%OUTPUT2%%`.

 Variants of shell-escaped placeholders are available for safety when handling special characters, e.g. `%%ESCAPED_OUTPUT%%`.

+## Troubleshooting

+The `--debug` option prints detailed logs on stderr.